 216-765-0123

 For the most part, people draw up estate plans only considering their own deaths.
 However, some tragedies may affect multiple loved ones at once.
 If heirs die at the same time as the testator, the estate plan could unravel.
-An analysis of Ohio estate tax laws and the insertion of specific language could head off legal complications and prevent a court from directing assets to a distant relative.
+An analysis of state and federal income, estate and probate laws could head off legal complications and prevent a court from directing assets to a distant relative.

 A simultaneous death clause could make legal determinations that ease the way for asset distribution according to an existing will or trust.
 This clause establishes who died first, which could be essential if a married couple dies together.
 If each partner had named the other as the primary beneficiary, then determining what to do if they die at the same time becomes difficult.
 With the clause in place, the estate plan can follow a death order that allows an estate to pass to the person deemed to have died second, and then that person’s estate plan can come into effect.